sathwikbs/YoloV4-Car-Person-Detection/README.md

 Make the rest of the changes to the cfg based on how many classes you are training your detector on.

-Note: I set my max_batches = 6000, steps = 4800, 5400, I changed the classes = 2 in the three YOLO layers and filters =  in the three convolutional layers before the YOLO layers.
+I set my max_batches = 6000, steps = 4800, 5400, I changed the classes = 2 in the three YOLO layers and filters =  in the three convolutional layers before the YOLO layers.

-How to Configure Your Variables:

 width = 416